 More specifically, Cyberpunk 2077 is a true single player, story-driven RPG where you'll be able to create your own character.

-We haven't seen much of the game yet, but you can expect a cast of memorable characters, a large selection of weapons, great storytelling, and a huge open world to explore.
+You can expect a cast of memorable characters, a large selection of weapons, tons of quests, great storytelling, and a huge open world to explore.
 The game is set in the fictional Night City, California.

 These types of games can take many hours to enjoy and finish.
 The Witcher 3's main story (on average) took gamers around 50 hours to complete.
-Call of Duty this is not.
-It's a commitment.
+This is not Call of Duty, it requires a much bigger commitment.

 That said, this is the type of game that will almost certainly be worth the price of admission ($60).